-An insulated fishbox is located below the cockpit sole, just forward of the console Lounge seats.
+An insulated fishbox is located below the cockpit sole, just forward of the console seats.
 The hatch is equipped with gas charged springs that hold it in the open position.
-A twist lock latch with a handle that stores flush in the latch in the open or latched position secures the hatch when it is closed.
-There is a large red dot in the handle that indicates that the latch is in the open position and the hatch is not secure.
-Always make sure that the hatch is closed with the latch in the secured position before operating the boat above idle speed.
+A flush, twist lock latch secures the hatch in the closed position.
+Always make sure the hatch is closed with the latch in the secured position before operating the boat above idle speed.